dockersamples/docker-fifth-birthday/kubernetes-desktop.md

           hostPath:
             path: /tmp/postgres-data
             type: DirectoryOrCreate
 ```

 The Pod is defined using a Pod Template or `.spec.template`.
 It has the same schema as a Pod except it is nested in the template.
 It defines the container(s), specifying the image used, environmental variables such as user name and password, ports and volume mounts.
-The spec also sets a volume for storage and in this example it uses a `DirectoryOrCreate` which is a request for storage that will create an empty directory as needed with permission set to 0755, having the same group and ownership with Kubelet.
+The spec also sets volumes for storage and in this example it uses a `PersistentVolumeClaim` which is a request for storage that can specify levels of CPU and memory resources.

 Outward facing services such as the voting and results UI use a LoadBalancer to make the services accessible outside of the cluster: